PrivateAIM/documentation/src/showcases/cord/cord_fhir.md

 }
 ```

-This minimal query will load **all CORD demo data** from each station.
+This minimal query will load **all CORD demo data** from each node.

 ## FHIR queries with conditions